 In her extensive study of the key ingredients of satisfying relationships, Wallerstein (2017) similarly describes these and other related constructs.
 More specifically, she notes that satisfying marriages are not without conflict or anger, but involve the ability to establish meaningful connections within the context of everyday relationship challenges.

-Inherent in such relationships is the ability to communicate effectively and retain friendship—ideas that are especially congruent with the words of Shaw and Nietzsche (second quote).
+Inherent in such relationships is the ability to communicate effectively and retain friendship – ideas that are especially congruent with the words of Shaw and Nietzsche.

-Other studies also have reported that the core qualities of marital satisfaction include compassion, humility, and positivity (e.g., Wallace, Olson, & Galovan et al., 2016)—concepts which ring true throughout these relationship quotes.
+Other studies also have reported that the core qualities of marital satisfaction include compassion, humility, and positivity (Wallace, Olson, Galovan, Schramm, & Marshall, 2016), concepts that ring true throughout these relationship quotes.

 In this way, the client experiences a sense of acceptance, openness, and unconditional positive regard.
 It is an approach that is consistent with the ever-changing nature of the human experience in which individuals are continually striving to feel and do better.

-These ideas are clearly conveyed in Carl Rogers’ quotes in which the therapist’s role is to guide clients in a non-authoritarian, accepting way; to see the beauty within them; and to truly listen with empathy, openness, and flexibility.
-It is in this way that self-acceptance and -worth are enhanced during the therapeutic relationship (Raskin et al., 2014).
+These ideas are clearly conveyed in Carl Rogers’s quotes in which the therapist’s role is to guide clients in a non-authoritarian, accepting way, to see the beauty within them, and to truly listen with empathy, openness, and flexibility.
+It is in this way that self-acceptance and self-worth are enhanced during the therapeutic relationship (Raskin et al., 2014).